zaczacariah/GoalGetter/README.md

 ## Description

 Introducing GoalGetter, your personal success sidekick!
-Climb mountains and conquer milestones with this goal setting application built by University of Adelaide students Ben Taylor, Dinh Nguyen, Badrul Borhanudin and Matt Kelly.
+Climb mountains and conquer milestones with this goal setting application built by University of Adelaide Coding Bootcamp students Ben Taylor, Dinh Nguyen, Badrul Borhanudin and Matt Kelly.

 ## Table of Contents